Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection

 The main contributions of this work are as follows. \begin{itemize} \item We show that hateful BERT is not always desirable for hate speech detection tasks, and the BERT model pre-trained on non-hateful in-domain data yields similar or better performance. \item We release pre-trained Twitter BERT models MahaTweetBERT and HindTweetBERT for Marathi and Hindi.
-We also release MahaTweetBERT-Hateful and HindTweetBERT-Hateful, the hateful version of the corresponding models. \item We release gold standard benchmark hate speech detection datasets HateEval-Mr and HateEval-Hi with 2000 manually labeled tweets. \end{itemize}
+We also release MahaTweetBERT-Hateful and HindTweetBERT-Hateful, the hateful version of the corresponding models.
+These models are fine-tuned versions of current state-of-the-art MahaBERT and HindBERT models on corresponding language tweets data (40 M sentences). \item We release gold standard benchmark hate speech detection datasets HateEval-Mr and HateEval-Hi with 2000 manually labeled tweets. \end{itemize}